Photonics mast

 A photonics mast (or optronics mast) is a sensor on a submarine which functions similarly to a periscope without requiring a periscope tube, thus freeing design space during construction and limiting risks of water leakage in the event of damage.
 A photonics mast replaces the mechanical, line-of-sight viewing system with digital equipment, similar to a digital camera array, and it has fewer locational and dimensional constraints than a traditional periscope.

-Unlike a periscope, it needs not be located directly above its user, and it requires only a small pressure hull penetration for cabling.
+Unlike a periscope, it need not be located directly above its user, and it requires only a small pressure hull penetration for cabling.
 This allows the photonics mast to fit entirely within the sail of the submarine and means the control room need not be placed directly below the sail.

 A photonics mast operates by rising above the water in a manner similar to a telescoping antenna and provides information through an array of sensors, such as high-definition low-light and thermographic cameras.
 Images and information can appear on display panels for analysis.
 The photonics mast can also support the navigation, electronic warfare, and communications functions of a conventional optical-periscope mast.